 Every student pursuing a degree in Agricultural Economics & Business needs to look into West Texas A&M University.
 West Texas A&M University Agricultural Economics & Business students make 4.5% more than the standard Agricultural Business grad.
 Students who enjoy a more slow-paced life will appreciate West Texas A&M University's location in the small town of Canyon, Texas.

 You are likely to obtain a lot for your education investment with West Texas A&M University, since its net price of $17,938 is an excellent value.
 About 73.7% of the professors at this school are full-time and get normal office hours, so they tend to be more accessible to help.
 Student achievements after graduation is significant to West Texas A&M University, with graduates typically leaving the university with debt lower than the U.S. average.
-This school features a low crime rate, among the most safe in the U.S..
 If you're considering knowing more, you can view all of West Texas A&M University's rankings here.